Hiroshima: Culture

 Hiroshima has a professional symphony orchestra, which has performed at Wel City Hiroshima since 1963.
 There are also many museums in Hiroshima, including the Hiroshima Peace Memorial Museum, along with several art museums.
 The Hiroshima Museum of Art, which has a large collection of French renaissance art, opened in 1978.
 The Hiroshima Prefectural Art Museum opened in 1968 and is located near Shukkei-en gardens.
 The Hiroshima City Museum of Contemporary Art, which opened in 1989, is located near Hijiyama Park.

-Festivals include Hiroshima Flower Festival and Hiroshima International Animation Festival.
+Festivals include Hiroshima Flower Festival and Hiroshima International Film Festival.
+The Hiroshima International Animation Festival was held biennially from 1985 until 2020.

 Hiroshima Peace Memorial Park, which includes the Hiroshima Peace Memorial, draws many visitors from around the world, especially for the Hiroshima Peace Memorial Ceremony, an annual commemoration held on the date of the atomic bombing.
 The park also contains a large collection of monuments, including the Children's Peace Monument, the Hiroshima National Peace Memorial Hall for the Atomic Bomb Victims and many others.

 Hiroshima's rebuilt castle (nicknamed Rijō, meaning Koi Castle) houses a museum of life in the Edo period.
 Hiroshima Gokoku Shrine is within the walls of the castle.
-Other attractions in Hiroshima include Shukkei-en, Fudōin, Mitaki-dera, and Hijiyama Park.
+Other attractions in Hiroshima include Shukkei-en, Fudōin, Mitaki-dera, Hiroshima Tōshō-gū, and Hijiyama Park.